-Neurologic exam to check how well your child’s nervous system is working.
+Neurologic exam.
+This is done to check how well your child’s nervous system is working.
 During the exam, the healthcare provider checks your child’s muscle strength, balance, coordination, and reflexes.
-He or she also checks skills such as hearing or vision
+He or she also checks skills such as hearing or vision.

-Ophthalmologic exam to evaluate for cataracts and ocular pressure
+Eye exam.
+This is done to evaluate for cataracts and ocular pressure.

-Health history to learn more about your child’s symptoms, other health problems, and family medical history
+Health history.
+This helps to learn more about your child’s symptoms, other health problems, and family health history.

-Imaging tests such as an MRI or CT scan to check tumor size and location
+Imaging tests.
+These may include an MRI or CT scan to check tumor size and location.

-Diagnosis of NF2 requires one of the following:
+Diagnosis of NF2 requires 1 of the following:

 Bilateral vestibular schwannoma, also known as an acoustic neuroma.
-This slow-growing tumor can lead to hearing loss, ringing in the ears, or facial muscle weakness
+This slow-growing tumor can lead to hearing loss, ringing in the ears, or weak facial muscles

 Parent or sibling with NF2